gafusss/PonyClicker/beta/CHANGELIST.md

 # Pony Clicker Change Log
 This is the change log for Pony Clicker.
 Some minor changes may not be reflected in this log.

+## v1.0.7
+- Cupcake dialog no longer tries to use HTML (Resolve #98)
+- The import function replaces unicode quotes with ascii quotes now (Resolve #99)
+- Fixed #100 alignment issue by manually specifying width.

+## v1.0.6
+- Added function to generate names for all possible representable numbers
+- Fixed bug in loading code that could incorrectly calculate the wither amount for pinkie pie clones.
+- Getting Infinite smiles no longer crashes the game
+- Attempting to load infinite smiles no longer crashes the game.

+## v1.0.5
+- change rotate to rotateZ

+## v1.0.4
+- Minor typo fixes
+- Cache SVG images to prevent webpage from melting CPUs

 ## v1.0.3
 - Fix stupid off-by-one error (Resolve #85)
 - Added Math.floor() for calculating costs to reduce confusion